Metalforming

 Matching a new press to existing dies and workflow.

 The dies are already built.
-The new press has to match them — bed size, tonnage, stroke, and feed system — or tooling changes become expensive fast.
+The new press has to match them.
+Bed size, tonnage, stroke, and feed system all have to align, or tooling changes become expensive fast.

 05